Woman refuses to foot therapy bill for sister’s ‘meltdown’ at her wedding

 byu/Expert-Letterhead612 inAITAH

-“I don’t think I should have to foot the bill for her meltdown.
-I’m still angry about the whole thing, and honestly, I feel like she owes me an apology first.”

-Despite her reluctance, her parents think she is being “cold-hearted” by not helping out.
-However, she doesn’t view any contribution on her part as fair without her sister taking responsibility for her actions.
+Despite her reluctance, her parents thought she was being “cold-hearted” by not helping out her sister.
+However, she didn’t view any contribution on her part as fair without her sister taking responsibility for her actions.

-After the post appeared, many people took to the comments section to agree with her decision to not pay for her sister’s therapy sessions, explaining that it is likely their parents’ behavior that allowed her sister to create a scene of that nature at her wedding.
+Since posting, many people haven taken to the comments section to agree with her decision to not pay for her sister’s therapy sessions.
+Some commenters claimed that it was her parents’ behavior that allowed her sister to create such a scene at her wedding.

 “NTA [not the a**hole], your parents should have grabbed the mic off her and escorted her out,” one comment began.
 “You are the successful one because your parents clearly have favored your sister and you had to learn to manage.
 Your parents can sort out this self-inflicted dumpster fire.
 I wish you and your husband the best in all of your future endeavors, you deserve better than this kind of nonsense.”